Expansionism: Theories

 Ibn Khaldun wrote that newly established dynasties, because they have social cohesion or Asabiyyah, are able to seek "expansion to the limit."

 The Soviet economist Nikolai Kondratiev theorized that capitalism advances in 50-year expansion/stagnation cycles, driven by technological innovation.
 The UK, Germany, the US, Japan and now China have been at the forefront of successive waves.

-Crane Brinton in The Anatomy of Revolution saw the revolution as a driver of expansionism in, for example, Stalinist Russia, the United States and the Napoleonic Empire.
+Crane Brinton in The Anatomy of Revolution saw the revolution as a driver of expansionism in, for example, Russia under Stalin, the United States and the Napoleonic Empire.

 Christopher Booker believed that wishful thinking can generate a "dream phase" of expansionism such as in the European Union, which is short-lived and unreliable.

 According to a 2023 study, important historical instances of territorial expansion have frequently happened because actors on the periphery of a state have acted without authorization from their superiors at the center of the state.
 Leaders subsequently find it difficult to withdraw from the newly captured areas due to "sunk costs, domestic political pressure, and national honor."

 Examples

 Every part of the world has experienced expansionism.
 The religious imperialism and colonialism of Islam started with the early Muslim conquests, was followed by the religious Caliphate expansionisms, and ended with the Partition of the Ottoman Empire.
 In the 15th and 16th centuries, the Ottoman Empire entered a period of expansion.
 The Ottomans ended the Eastern Roman Empire with the conquest of Constantinople in 1453 by Mehmed the Conqueror.

 The militarist and nationalistic reign of Russian Czar Nicholas I (1825–1855) led to wars of conquest against Persia (1826–1828) and Turkey (1828–1829).
 Various rebel tribes in the Caucasus region were crushed.
 A Polish revolt in 1830 was ruthlessly crushed.
 Russian troops in 1848 crossed into Austria-Hungary to put down the Hungarian Revolt.
 Russification policies were implemented to weaken minority ethnic groups.
-Pan-Slavist solidarity led to further war with Turkey (the sick man of Europe) in 1853 provoked Britain and France into invading Crimea.
+Pan-Slavist solidarity led to further war with the Ottoman Empire (the sick man of Europe) in 1853 provoked Britain and France into invading Crimea.

 In Italy, Benito Mussolini sought to create a New Roman Empire, based around the Mediterranean.
 Italy invaded Ethiopia as early as 1935, Albania in early 1938, and later Greece.
 Spazio vitale ("living space") was the territorial expansionist concept of Italian Fascism.
 It was analogous to Nazi Germany's concept of Lebensraum and the United States' concept of "Manifest Destiny".
 Fascist ideologist Giuseppe Bottai likened this historic mission to the deeds of the ancient Romans.

 After 1937, Nazi Germany under Hitler laid claim to Sudetenland, unification (Anschluss) with Austria in 1938 and the occupation of the whole of the Czech lands the following year.
 After war broke out, Hitler and Stalin divided Poland between Germany and the Soviet Union.
 In a Drang nach Osten aimed at achieving Lebensraum for the German people, Germany invaded the Soviet Union in 1941.